 Answer: That depends on the fruit’s maturity.
 For example, fruit from store-bought tomatoes will normally be fertile and easy to germinate, as tomatoes are generally ripe when they are harvested and ripe fruits bear mature seeds.
 This is also the case for melons and most tree fruits (plums, cherries, oranges, etc.).
 On the contrary, many fruits considered to be vegetables – cucumbers, peas, and beans, for example – are harvested well before they are mature and therefore their seeds will not germinate.
 How can they?
 They are not even fully formed!

 Peppers and squash complicate the situation a bit, because sometimes they are sold when mature, sometimes when they are immature.
-Green peppers and summer squash (zucchini, crookneck squash, pattypan squash, etc.) are harvested when the seeds are still tiny and immature, but red peppers and winter squash (pumpkins, acorn squash, spaghetti squash, etc.) are sold at full maturity, so only the seeds of the latter are mature and ready for sowing.
+Green peppers and summer squash (zucchini, crookneck squash, pattypan squash, etc.) are harvested when the seeds are not yet ripe (indeed, with summer squashes, they are still barely visible!), but red peppers and winter squash (pumpkins, acorn squash, spaghetti squash, etc.) are sold at full maturity, so only the seeds of the latter are mature and ready for sowing.